• Skip to primary navigation

 • Start by cooking frozen udon noodles according to package directions, then draining the noodles.
 If you aren't using frozen udon noodles, cook your preferred type of noodle.
 You will need 1 cooked cup of pasta in total.

-• While the noodles are cooking, bring a soup pot to a medium heat with oil.
+• While the noodles are cooking, bring a soup pot to a medium heat with avocado oil.
 Saute onions and garlic until translucent and fragrant.
 This will take a few minutes.

 • Add water, Better Than Bouillon no chicken base, miso paste, tamari, sriracha, and tahini to the pot.
 Stir until everything is evenly combined.
 You want the miso paste and tahini to dissolve into the broth.